 - 660 people worked in the Repi landfill.
 Waste pickers will be helped to organise themselves into cooperatives and earn their living.

-The Addis Ababa’s 36 hectare municipal landfill, open for over 40 years and currently 85% full, was recently closed and transformed into the Repi methane capturing and flaring, through the clean development mechanism (CDM) of the UN Framework Convention on Climate Change.
+Addis Ababa’s old and inactive municipal landfill, open for over 40 years, was recently closed and transformed into the Repi methane capturing and flaring, through the clean development mechanism (CDM) of the UN Framework Convention on Climate Change.